bozotics/bozotics.github.io/_resources/2020-06-03-Electronics2/4-protocols.md

 Hence this is used in display drivers and sensors/drivers where large amount of data is transferred

-Explain why complex in code: SPI slave mode, must respond to the slave select immediately, hardware peripherals don't support it (eg RasPi) so have to do it via bit-banging
+Explain why complex in code: SPI slave mode: master expects slave to respond to the slave select immediately, hardware peripherals don't support it (eg RasPi) so have to do it via bit-banging

 </aside>